phribeiro/Chat-Sample-App/README.md

 # Chat-Sample-App
-This is sample/starter code for programming assignments in the Distributed Systems course taught by Prof. Fábio M. Costa at UFG (first semester, 2022).
+This is sample/starter code for some programming assignments in the Distributed Systems course taught by Prof. Fábio M. Costa at UFG in 2022.
 The app has a very simple client-server architecture.
-The aim is to identify the limitations/problems/issues and make enhancements at three levels: architectural, non-functional aspects, functional aspects.
+Students can identify limitations/problems/issues and make enhancements at severaç levels: architectural, non-functional aspects, functional aspects.

 Overall architecture of this first version of the app (discussed in classroom):